Jason-WJ96/implicit-vr-auth/README.md

 ## Citation
 If you find it is helpful and used for publication, please kindly cite our work as:
 ```
+    It will be added after the conference presentation.
 ```

 <hr>